Igawawen: High Middle Ages

 The Zwawa were always traditional allies of the Kutama, perhaps even because they are themselves Kutama as Ibn Hazm and Ibn Khaldun claimed, even though they were mentioned separately in the historical records.
 In the tenth century, the tribes of the Baranis group of modern central Algeria, such as the Sanhaja, the Kutama, and the Zwawa, played a fundamental role in the creation of the Fatimid Caliphate by constituting the Army of the empire that had conquered most of the Maghreb, Sicily, Egypt, the Levant, and the Hejaz.
 The Zwawa participated in several battles for the Fatimid Caliphate, alongside their neighbors and blood brothers, notably in the siege of the fortress of Kiana (in the vicinity of the Qalaa of the Beni Hammad) against Abu Yazid, in which the Fatimids succeeded in taking the fortress and defeating the Zenati Kharijites and Nekkarites.

 The golden gate in Bejaia, built by the Hammadids.

 In the year 972, the Zwawa came under the control of the Zirids, Sanhaja Berbers whose ancestor was Ziri Ibn Menad al-Sanhaji, who ruled over "Al-Maghrib al-Awsat" (central Maghreb, modern Algeria) and Ifriqya, also called "Al-Maghrib al-Adna" ("he closest Maghreb" to the East, modern day Tunisia), in the name of the Fatimids after their departure for Cairo.
-After the split of the Zirid dynasty into two branches in the beginning of the 11st century, the Badicids (descendants of Badis, son of al-Mansur, son of Buluggin, son of Ziri) reigned over Ifriqya from Kairouan, and the Hammadites (descendants of Hammad, son of Buluggin) who reigned over the central Maghreb from the Kaala des Beni Hammad, then Bejaia.
+After the split of the Zirid dynasty into two branches in the beginning of the 11th century, the Badicids (descendants of Badis, son of al-Mansur, son of Buluggin, son of Ziri) reigned over Ifriqya from Kairouan, and the Hammadites (descendants of Hammad, son of Buluggin) who reigned over the central Maghreb from the Kaala des Beni Hammad, then Bejaia.
 The Zwawa were forced to make their submission, and the city of Bejaia was built on their territory.
 The Zwawa often rebelled against the Hammadids, because they were reassured and had nothing to fear in their mountains.

 Almohad and Hafsid periods

-Bejaia was conquered by the Masmudi and Zenati Almohad Berbers, who succeeded in unifying the Maghreb under the great Caliph, Abd al-Mumin Ibn Ali, in 1159.
+Bejaia was conquered by the Almohad Berbers, who succeeded in unifying the Maghreb under the great Caliph, Abd al-Mumin Ibn Ali, in 1159.
 During the period of weakness of the Almohad Caliphate in the 13th century, three dynasties took over power: the Hafsids of the Masmuda tribe who controlled Ifriqya, from Tripoli to Bejaia, and their capital was Tunis; the Zayyanids, also called "Abdalwadids" (or "Beni Abdelwad"), Zenata who controlled the central Maghreb and had Tlemcen as their capital; finally, the Marinids, Zenata from the same branch as the Zayyanids (Beni Wasin), and they controlled Al-Maghrib al-Aqsa ("The extreme Maghreb", i.e. Morocco), and had Fez as their capital.
-The Zwawa were part of the territory controlled by the government of Bejaia, and therefore of the Hafsid Sultanate.